robcarver17/pysystemtrade/docs/data.md

 ### Getting data from the broker (Interactive brokers)

-You can use [this script](/sysinit/futures/seed_price_data_from_IB.py) to get as much historical data as possible from Interactive Brokers.
+You can use the script [`/sysinit/futures/seed_price_data_from_IB.py`](/sysinit/futures/seed_price_data_from_IB.py) to get as much historical data as possible from Interactive Brokers.
 This will include expired contracts, but in any case will go back for a year of daily data.

 ### Getting data from an external data source (Barchart)